 Australia's remote and rural areas differ significantly in their location, economic activities, climate and demography (Australian Institute of Health and Welfare, 2010).
 Consequently, health status may vary within each of the broad remoteness categories (Australian Institute of Health and Welfare, 2010).
 However, the evidence indicates that as a whole, remote and rural Australians generally experience poorer health than people living in major cities, including higher levels of mortality, morbidity and health and disease risk factors (Australian Institute of Health and Welfare, 2008, 2014b).
-Australians living in remote and rural areas have higher death rates from coronary heart disease (CHD), other circulatory diseases, motor vehicle accidents, chronic obstructive pulmonary disease (COPD), diabetes and suicide (Australian Institute of Health and Welfare, 2014b).
-They also have higher rates of overweight and obesity, higher daily smoking rates, higher rates of risky alcohol consumption and higher rates of preventable hospitalisations (Australian Institute of Health and Welfare, 2014b).

 For example, In 2009-2010, death rates from CHD in men living in remote/very remote areas were 1.3 times higher than for men in major cities, and 1.2 times higher for women (The Centre for International Economics, 2015).
-In 2008-2009 prevalence of diabetes in remote/ very remote areas was 4.9%, compared with 3.9% for people living in major cities (Australian Institute of Health and Welfare, 2014b; The Centre for International Economics, 2015).
+In 2008-2009 prevalence of diabetes in remote/very remote areas was 4.9%, compared with 3.9% for people living in major cities (Australian Institute of Health and Welfare, 2014b; The Centre for International Economics, 2015).
 Rates of cancer between geographic localities varied by type of cancer.
 For example, people living in remote and very remote areas had 1.3-1.4 times higher incidence rates of cervical cancer, cancer of unknown primary site and lung cancer than people living in major cities, but 0.8-0.9 times lower rates of prostate cancer, breast cancer in females and non-Hodgkin lymphoma (Australian Institute of Health and Welfare & Australasian Association of Cancer Registries, 2012, p.
 51).
 However, the five-year survival rate from all cancers was higher for people living in major cities (67%) compared to people who live in remote/very remote (63%) areas (Australian Institute of Health and Welfare & Australasian Association of Cancer Registries, 2012).